How to Know If Your Company Needs a Hiring Freeze

 - Significant negative impact on morale

-- Burnout due to an increase in current employees’ workload
+- Burnout due to an increase in current employees’ workload.

 A hiring freeze might sound simple in theory, but it’s easier said than done.
 To make it simple for you, we’ve condensed the key steps, so you can apply them if needed.

 - Allow employees to ask questions.
 Encourage dialogue with employees—avoid making it a one-way monologue.
-This way everyone will feel involved in the process, and this sense of inclusion can put their mind at ease and encourage them to stay with the company.
+This way everyone will feel involved in the process, and this sense of inclusion can put their minds at ease and encourage them to stay with the company.

 - Define the scope.
 Determine whether the hiring freeze will be company-wide, or specific to certain departments.
 Clarify whether it’s short-term or indefinite.